 Most states require a collection permit to sample (collect) any marine life.
 This requires a brief explanation of the purpose and methods to be used.
 Permits are usually renewable on an annual or biennial basis, upon receipt of a brief report of past activity.
-Currently sites in Alaska are covered on one permit held by the project coordinator.
+Currently sites in Alaska are covered on one permit held by the Plate Watch project coordinator, Linda McCann.
+Please email her the names of all participants: mccannl@si.edu